flumperdump/QuickTrade/README.md

 # QuickTrade

-This is the QuickTrade desktop application.
+QuickTrade is a GUI-based crypto trading assistant.